GasFurr/ArchyOS/README.md

 Example: Version 0.26.1 represents the first build of the first week of 2026.

 3. Beta & Release: Major.Minor.Patch
-Once the kernel reaches a "Stability Milestone" (Feature Complete), we transition to Semantic Versioning (SemVer).
+Once the kernel reaches a "Stability Milestone" (Feature Complete), we transition to Semantic Versioning.
 Major: Architectural shifts or breaking kernel changes.
 Minor: New features, drivers, or system utilities.
 Patch: Bug fixes and ActionID documentation updates.